 - Theft.
 Many residents rely on caretakers to run errands or do some shopping, making them common targets for theft and financial abuse.
 Staff members may steal from resident’s funds or personal belongings or may lie to residents in order to extort money from them.

 - Sexual abuse.
 Sexual and romantic abuse is unfortunately common in nursing homes.
 Residents who have unexplained bruising, evidence of sexually-transmitted diseases, or unexplained genital bleeding are potential victims of sexual assault.
+This includes any type of sexual contact or activity to which the elderly person did not consent, could not consent or lacked the capacity to consent.
+The symptoms of sexual abuse may include:

 We Can Help You Investigate Your Alabama Nursing Home Abuse Case